For centuries, people have been coming to the coast to feel the healing effects of cold seawater and fresh sea air.

 The term ‘thalassotherapy’ (using seawater for cosmetic and health treatment) is a long-lived practice that dates back to the ancient Egyptians.

-Seawater contains minerals such as magnesium, sodium, calcium, chloride and sulphate that work as natural cosmetics for the skin.
+Ask any of the sea swimmers or sea swimming Retreat visitors who grace our beautiful Gylly Beach all year round, seawater is stuffed with goodness for your skin.
+It contains minerals such as magnesium, sodium, calcium, chloride and sulphate that work as natural cosmetics for the skin.
 Magnesium-rich seawater promotes the retention of moisture in the skin whilst absorbing toxins and reducing inflammation, leaving the skin fresh and vibrant.
 Other research suggests that seawater can help people with atopic skin problems like psoriasis and eczema as it’s an anti-inflammatory and speeds up the healing process.

 Thalassotherapy is known to improve blood cycle and circulation by restoring essential micro-elements within our bodies that are depleted by poor diets, stress or environmental pollution.
 The cold water moves blood very quickly from our extremities to our major organs and then back up again as we warm up, which is great for circulation.
+Just ask any of the sea swimmers who brave the chill in all seasons at our gorgeous Gylly Beach!

 Atlantic scuba – a group dedicated to keeping fit with an interest in the sea.
 They are not qualified swimming instructors, only snorkelling and diving, however their in depth knowledge of the Cornish coast and the currents around Cornwall means they can do it safely.
 The group normally meet on Tuesday evenings at Gyllyngvase Beach at 7pm for 30-45 minutes.
 It’s usually an easy swim at an easy pace with flat water.
 They also meet at weekends, these swims can be anything from a swim around an island to lengths in a quarry.
 To find out more information, the facebook group you can speak to them on is Cornwall Sea Swimmers.